carcasanchez/Puzzle-Bobble/README.md

 - F10: show colliders.

-- "Spacebar": jump from Menu screen to play.

 ##Conditions Victory / Defeat:
  Destroy all bubbles of your screen before your opponent!
 Hit three or more of the same color to destroy them.